Something went wrong

 Adoption of solar home heating systems in Carbon

 Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 As it stands today, 7,204 homes in Carbon are heated with active solar arrays.
-This is a 17% gain from 2024, when 6,155 homes had active solar heating.
+This is a 58% gain from 2020, when 4,554 homes used active solar heating.

 Carbon County Heating Oil Trends